daz4126/Nanny-State/README.md

 const Update = Nanny(State)
 ```

 The `Update` function can now be used to make changes to the state by passing a new representation of the state as an argument.
-After any change to the state, NANNY STATE will automatically re-render the view using µhtml, which only updates the parts of the view that have actually changed.
+After any change to the state, **NANNY STATE** will automatically re-render the view using µhtml, which only updates the parts of the view that have actually changed.
 This means that re-rendering after a state update is fast and efficient.

-To see this in action, let's write the `beBatman` event handler function to update the state and change the 'name' property to 'Batman' when the button is clicked.
-To do this, we need to pass a new object with a 'name' property of 'Batman' as an argument to the `Update` function (note that this function needs to go *before* the `view` function in your code):
+To see this in action, let's write the `beBatman` event handler function to use the `Update` function to update the state and change the 'name' property to 'Batman'.

+The `Update` function works by accepting a object as an argument.
+This object should contain any state properties that have changed (any other properties will be assumed to have stayed the same).
+The state will then be updated usings thee new values provided.

+In our example, the 'name' property needs to change so we pass an object with a name property of 'Batman' as an argument to the `Update` function like so:

 ```javascript
 const beBatman = event => Update({name: "Batman"})
 ```

-**Note that when arrow functions return an object literal, it needs wrapping in parentheses**
+_Note: this function needs to go *before* the `view` function in your code_

-Because this is an event handler, the only parameter is the event object (although it isn't actually needed in this example).
+Because `beBatman` is an event handler, the only parameter is the event object (although it isn't actually needed in this example).
 The purpose of this event handler is to call the `Update` function that changes the 'name' property to 'Batman'.

 We now have everything wired up correctly.
 When the user clicks the button, the `beBatman` event handler is called.
 This calls the `Update` function which changes the 'name' property to 'Batman' and then re-renders the page based on this new state.